Wendell Lewis Willkie House

-Wendell Lewis Willkie House, also known as the Cullen-Mauzy-Willkie House, is a historic home located in Rushville, Indiana, that was the home of Republican presidential candidate Wendell Willkie from 1940 to 1944.
+Wendell Lewis Willkie House, also known as the Cullen-Mauzy-Willkie House, is a historic home located in Rushville, Indiana, that was the home of dark horse Republican presidential candidate Wendell Willkie from 1940 to 1944.

 Built about 1874, it is a 2 1/2-story, "L"-plan, Italianate brick dwelling, with a slate hipped roof, and sitting on a limestone foundation.
 It features segmental arched openings, paired scroll brackets, decorative rosettes, projecting bay, and a replacement porch built about 1900.

 The house was listed in the National Register of Historic Places in 1993.